On the regularity theory for mixed local and nonlocal quasilinear parabolic equations: Functional setting and auxiliary results

 for every $u\in W_0^{1,p}(\Omega)$.
 Here we consider the zero extension of $u$ to the complement of $\Omega$. \end{Lemma}

 Next we introduce a tail space and a mixed parabolic tail that will be used throughout the paper.
-We refer to Brasco-Lindgren-Schikorra \cite{BLS} for tail space and to Garain-Kinnunen \cite{GKwh} for mixed parabolic tail with $p=2$. \begin{Definition} Let $m_1>0$ and $m_2>0$.
+We refer to Brasco-Lindgren-Schikorra \cite{BLS} for tail space. \begin{Definition} Let $m_1>0$ and $m_2>0$.
 We define a tail space $L_{m_1}^{m_2}(\mathbb{R}^N)$ by

 endowed with the norm

 \end{Definition}